bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 To otherwise call levelUpStage() though, we'll have to add a "checker" that looks for:
 All elementsLvl = 10 to be true

+# change ABI and contract in constants.js.
+Now they are dummys!

 Amend the FundMe contract to a cheat contract and handel "pay-to-cheat" logic.

 }